 Key Legislation

-- The Trusts of Land and Appointment of Trustees Act 1996 addresses the rights of beneficiaries and the powers of trustees in relation to land held in trust.
+- The Trusts of Land and Appointment of Trustees Act 1996 governs how land is held in trust and the rights of beneficiaries to occupy trust property.

 Legal Requirements for Trusts

-By understanding and complying with the legal requirements for trusts, individuals can ensure that their trust is a valuable tool for protecting their family’s future.
+By understanding and complying with the legal requirements for trusts, individuals can ensure that their trust is a robust and effective tool for protecting their family’s future.

 Trusts and Inheritance Tax